 How We Serve Them?

 The Gateway Hemophilia Association strives to meet the needs of those affected by a bleeding disorder through several programs and services.
-These include educational scholarships, emergency financial assistance, summer camp, Family Education Weekend, and support groups for men women, and new families.
+These include educational scholarships, emergency financial assistance, summer camp, Family Education Weekend, and support groups for men, women, teens, and new families.